egraphs-good/extraction-gym/README.md

 ## Snippet

-Here's a snippet that you can base your csv printing code on if you want
+Here's a snippet that you can base your csv printing code on if you want.
+Make sure to also print the `## root:` directive to specify the roots!

 ```rust
 pub fn write_to_csv<L, A>(egraph: &EGraph<L, A>, w: &mut impl std::io::Write) -> std::io::Result<()>